prominenceai/deepstream-services-library/docs/api-tiler.md

 **Parameters**
 * `name` - [in] unique name for the Tiler to update.
 * `source` - [out] unique name of the current source show. `DSL_TILER_ALL_SOURCES` (equal to NULL) indicates that all sources are shown (default).
 * `timeout` - [out] the remaining number of seconds that the current source will be shown for.
-A value of 0 indicates show indefinately (default).
+A value of 0 indicates show indefinitely (default).

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful update.
 One of the [Return Values](#return-values) defined above on failure.